1. Learn

 NFC Tag Antennas

-16 November 2019 | NFC Tech
+16 November 2019 (Updated: 14 May 2023) | NFC Tech

 An active device (usually a mobile phone) generates a local magnetic field which induces an electric current in the antenna of the passive device (the NFC Tag).
-This electrical energy powers the NFC Chip which creates a further magnetic field in it's antenna which can be read by the active device (the phone).
+This electrical energy powers the NFC Chip which creates a further magnetic field in it's antenna which can be read by the active device (the NFC enabled phone).
 Thus allowing data to be transferred.

 NFC Tag Details

-Badly designed or made NFC tags can have very poor tuning which means that not all tags are produced to resonate at the correct frequency.
+The NFC antenna is very carefully designed to resonate at the desired frequency (13.56Mhz) and ensure that this happens as efficiently and as effectively as possible.
+Badly designed or manufactured NFC tags can have very poor tuning which means that not all tags are produced to resonate at the correct frequency.
 It's not uncommon on cheap tags to find that scan distance performance can vary from tag to tag.

 The bond